GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

         if grid.east_edge:
             x_edge_ub(ut, ub, dt5=dt5, origin=(grid.local_iend, grid.local_jstart, 0), domain=domain_x_edge)

-This example motivates requirements for the feature.
-It must be able to:

-1. Specify regions inside a stencil, relative to locations passed at run-time to the stencil.
-   Define these integer variables on axes as `splitters`.
-2. Specify regions at and near the edges of the field data arrays, regardless of whether the computational domain exists there.
-If the stencil call's extended computational domain has a non-zero intersection with the region, it iterates over that portion.

 The specific feature that we are proposing is the addition of a ``with parallel()`` context that specifies the horizontal iteration space (over parallel axes) using ``region`` objects.
 The ``region`` object's ``__getitem__`` method uses `splitters` to select a region of the stencil computational domain in the parallel ``I`` and ``J`` axes.